pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 [simple bracket widget]

-The thinking here is -- if a token being preferred by one `g`-function gave us a little signal, it being preferred by _all 30 functions_ gives us a lot more signal, since it's so much less likely for that to happen by chance.
+The logic here is -- if a token being preferred by one `g`-function gave us a little signal, it being preferred by _all 30 functions_ gives us a lot more signal, since it's so much less likely for that to happen by chance.

+This does come at a cost, in that it meddles further with the LLM's original token probabilities.
+Remember how in the **Stage 3: Distortion**, we saw that `g` could take "papaya" from its original 5% probability, to anywhere in [0%, 9.75%]?
+Each additional round takes what the last round produced and distorts it again, causing the range to stretch wider and wider.

+I'm sorry for this chart, which is the last I'll show you and also the most insane.
+It shows how papaya's chances diverge from its original, fixed 5% as we add rounds to our tournament:

+{% include watermarking/worlds.html %}

+[rephrase] This is the bagel shop again, except now most customers are leaving with no bagels, and a few are leaving with 100!

+This said, SynthID is extremely successful at what it set out to do -- detection is much easier.

-From what I understand, this actually ends up distorting the probability distributions _more_, for the sake of easier detection -- simple method requires X tokens to be confident, synthID only requires Y
+for the sake of easier detection -- simple method requires X tokens to be confident, synthID only requires Y

 ## Fin

-so, in the end we learned something that we possibly could have realized at the start -- watermarking DOES distort the text, of course it does, since that distortion IS detect-ability
+So, in the end, we learned something that we possibly could have realized before we started -- that watermarking _does_ distort the text -- and I mean, of course it does, since "distortion" and "detectability" are the same thing.

-it seems like empirically, the distortion doesn't end up mattering much --
+For what it's worth, it sounds like empirically this distortion doesn't end up mattering much.
+A big part of the SynthID paper is dedicated to an A/B test they did where ____, and

 note that the other main argument for why this is OK is the 20M gemini test, linked in the anthropic doc too

-...shrug
+¯\\\_(ツ)\_/¯